CuckooDuo/CuckooDuo/cpu/README.md

 ### Build

-First, download the datasets from the above links.
+First, get the datasets like described above.
 Modify `inputFilePath` in `main.cpp` line 17 to specify which dataset to be used.

 Then, compile the main.cpp with the following command.